projectara/greybus-spec/source/control.rst

-    This operation is sent by the SVC to the AP to inform it that a module that had previously been subject of a hotplug operation has been removed from the endo.
+    This operation is sent by the SVC to the AP to inform it that a module that had previously been subject of a hotplug operation has been removed from the Endo.

 .. c:function:: int link_up(u8 svc_device_id, u8 module_id, u8 interface_id, u8 device_id);